-(i) Marketing support materials do not give false or misleading information; ES (j) it is explained to the Consumer that only the goods and services available from (or through) the Energy Supplier are being offered, and that others are ES available; and (k) for a Domestic Consumer that wants to know more about a Energy Supplier's propositions, but has not given prior consent for Marketing at the Installation Visit, the Energy Supplier can leave the Consumer with written information, so that they ES can initiate further contact with the Energy Supplier or L3 agree that the Energy Supplier will contact the Consumer at a future date to follow-up the discussion; and Note: Energy Suppliers must maintain an auditable record of instances where they have agreed to contact the Consumer at ES a future date to follow up the discussion.
-23 (I) referrals should be followed up after a minimum period of two Working Days (unless the Consumer requests earlier action), allowing ES the Consumer time to explore alternatives and 23 compare the prices they are being offered.
-15.14 Sales 15.14.1 For a Domestic Consumer, FC.
-NAI no Sales transactions are to be concluded at ES; MI the Installation Visit.
-15.14.2 Energy Suppliers engaging in Sales transactions EC.
-NAI (Micro-Business Consumer only) at the Installation ES; MI Visit, must ensure that: (a) the key terms and conditions of any agreement or contract are explained, including the Consumer's right ES; MI to cancel the contract and the period within which this can be done without penalty; (b) Sales are conducted in a fair, transparent, ES appropriate and professional manner; LJ (c) a Consumer's inexperience, vulnerability, credulity or loyalties are not exploited; ES 1 (d) no high-pressure tactics are used; ES; MI / (e) the discussion is ended immediately at 23, 1411 / the Consumer's request or if the Consumer clearly indicates that contact is inconvenient, unwelcome or ES inappropriate; (f) it is explained to the Consumer that only the goods and services available from (or through) the Energy ES Supplier are being offered, and that others are available; (g) details of the goods or services offered are accurately presented and the benefits are not over ES stated, including any possible constraints on Interoperability; (h) a credible written estimate is provided (drawn F-2 from relevant evidence) of performance of energy ES efficiency goods or services; and (i) Sales support materials must not give false or ES misleading information. (j) it is explained to the Consumer that only the goods (j) it is explained to the Consumer that only the goods and services available from (or through) the Energy ES (j) it is explained to the Consumer that only the goods ES
+(i) Marketing support materials do not give false or micleading information: ES (j) it is explained to the Consumer that only the goods and services available from (or through) the Energy Suppliced by the service of the service and the servi ES Supplier are being offered, and that others are available; and (k) for a Domestic Consumer that wants to know more about a Energy Supplier's propositions, but has not given prior consent for Marketing at the Installation Visit, the Energy Supplier can leave the Consumer with written information, so that they can initiate further contact with the Energy Supplier or ES agree that the Energy Supplier will contact the Consumer at a future date to follow-up the discussion; and Note: Energy Suppliers must maintain an auditable record of instances where they have agreed to contact the Consumer at ES a future date to follow up the discussion.
+(I) referrais should be followed up after a minimum period of two Working Days (unless the Consumer requests earlier action), allowing ES the Consumer time to explore alternatives and 15.14 Splog 15.14 Sales no Sales transactions are to be concluded at ES; MI the Installation Visit.
+15.14.2 Energy Suppliers engaging in Sales transactions 55.
+14 (MICro-Business Consumer only) at the Installation ES; IVII (a) the key terms and conditions of any agreement or contract are explained, including the Consumer's right FS: MI to cancel the contract and the period within which this can be done without penalty: , (b) Sales are conducted in a fair, transparent, appropriate and professional manner; ES (c) a Consumer's inexperience, vulnerability, credulity FS or loyalties are not exploited; 20 (d) no high-pressure tactics are used; ES; MI (e) the discussion is ended immediately at the Consumer's request or if the Consumer clearly indicates that contact is inconvenient, unwelcome or ES inappropriate; (f) it is explained to the Consumer that only the goods Supplier are being offered, and that others are ES available; (g) details of the goods or services offered are accurately presented and the benefits are not over ES on Interoperability; (h) a credible written estimate is provided (drawn from relevant evidence) of performance of energy ES (i) Sales support materials must not give false or misleading information.
+ES (j) it is explained to the Consumer that only the goods and services available from (or through) the Energy ES available; 61